 Seeing Swaady on CNN

-I first saw Swaady on CNN during an interview about her luxury brand.
+I first saw Swaady on CNN during an interview about her luxury brand and was inspired by her take on the world of new fashion.
 I was in Uganda at the time and that interview struck a chord deep within me.
 Swaady mentioned leaving her job in the corporate world in pursuit of her passion.

 She left her prestigious job at GE to start a luxury brand inspired by Africa, her homeland.
-Leaving this job was a huge leap but Swaady had faith in the continent, her wealth of natural resources and women in need of empowerment.
-Most people know Yswara for its range luxury teas but there is more.
+Leaving this job was a huge leap.
+However, Swaady had faith in the continent, her wealth of natural resources and women in need of empowerment.
+Most people know Yswara for its range of luxury teas but there is more when it comes to the industry of new fashion.
 Swaady’s also company offers teatime accessories and aromatherapy candles among other luxury items made in Africa.

 My passion was in jewellery and listening to Swaady during that interview made me decide to turn my jewellery business into a luxury brand.
 I went ahead to launch a range of products that I named AD LUX.
 As part of this range was the Swaady Collection that included handmade bags and jewellery honoring our rich African cultures and as a celebration of African renaissance.